Apply the parking brake and engage reverse gear, or position P if the car has an automatic gearbox.

 The decal also indicates the jack's maximum lift capacity at a specified lifting height.

-Take out the wheel to be fitted (summer tyre, winter tyre or spare wheel) as well as the tools.
+Take out the wheel to be fitted as well as the tools.
 If it is a spare wheel being fitted then there is a package in its location containing gloves and a plastic bag for the punctured wheel.

 Place chocks in front of and behind the wheels which will remain on the ground to prevent them from rolling.
 Use heavy wooden blocks or large stones for example.